N.C. Central University names Durham judge interim dean of law school

 O’Neal began serving as a North Carolina District Court Judge in 1994 and was elected to the Superior Court bench in 2011, where she serves in the 14th District.

-The appointment comes about a month after NCCU said it will tighten admission practices at its law school by imposing a minimum LSAT score on future applicants and reduce the size of the incoming class by a third.
-Phyliss Craig-Taylor, who has been dean since 2012, will remain at the law school as a faculty member.
+The appointment comes after the university pledged to tighten admission practices at its law school by imposing a minimum LSAT score on future applicants, a move Chancellor Johnson Akinleye has said is likely to reduce the size of the incoming class by a third.

+Phyliss Craig-Taylor, the dean since 2012, will remain at the law school as a faculty member.

 In 2017, of those NCCU law graduates who took the bar exam for the first time in North Carolina, 54 percent passed, compared to 59 percent in 2016, according to a report.
 The school's attrition rate worsened, with 37.7 percent of first-year students in 2016-17 washing out.